DanDeLuna/Homework1DanielDeLuna/README.md

 # Homework1DanielDeLuna
-*This is my 2nd repo since my first repo was giving me errors whencdoing git pulls and when I would launch my page it would use my read me file instead of the html file*
+*This is my 2nd repo since my first repo was giving me errors whencdoing git pulls and when I would launch my page it would use my read me file instead of the html file.
+I will link both repos for the HW assignment*
 # 01 HTML, CSS, and Git: Code Refactor
 This is my second Repo